 The only problem is that some rides do not allow you to bring any personal belongings.
 Luckily, Universal Studios Orlando has lockers all over the park and outside each ride that requires you to leave everything behind.

-The small lockers are free to use for one hour or under, after that you have to pay a small fee.
+The small lockers are free to use for one hour or under, after that you have to pay $3 every 30 minutes.
 They give enough time to wait in line, enjoy the ride, and get your belongings before you have to pay unless there’s an absurdly long queue.
 (Another bonus for having our #1 tip for Universal Studios Orlando)

-To save yourself the trouble just plan on using a small to medium size backpack.
+To save yourself the trouble just plan on using a small to medium size backpack and be sure not to fill it completely so you can squeeze it in the small locker!

 Bring a Refillable Bottle

 Being in a theme park can get pricey.
 After paying for transportation, lodging, admission, and food the last thing you want to spend extra money on is bottled water.
-We highly recommend bringing a refillable water bottle to keep yourself hydrated and save money during your trip to Universal Studios Orlando.
+We highly recommend bringing a refillable water bottle to keep yourself hydrated and save money during your trip to Universal Studios Orlando plus reduce plastic waste!
+Win, win!

 There are drinking fountains located all over the park and next to almost every restroom.